 But who really was Max Henius?
 How did he get to the United States?
 The obituaries I’ve been able to find are relatively short and don’t hint at his background.
 The Wikipedia entry on Max Henius has proved more helpful.

 Henius Sr. had moved to Denmark in the 1830s and established an acquavits business, now owned by Pernod-Ricard.
-After acquiring a doctorate in chemistry from Germany, Max emigrated to the U.S., I’d assume the family funded the move since his father sold the distillery around this time.
+After acquiring a doctorate in chemistry from Germany, Max emigrated to the U.S. I’d assume the family funded the move since his father sold the distillery around this time.
 Max’s brother stayed in Denmark and later headed up an export trade association.

 Max took up residence in Chicago.
 At first he owned a drugstore, you see him in the image above on the left.
 The other figure is probably Wahl.
 They are the picture of the young ambitious entrepreneurs.

-Henius married a fellow Dane who was related to some notable figures in its history.
+Henius married a fellow Dane who was related to notable figures in its history.
 Some of their distant progeny have distinguished themselves in a rather different endeavour: acting.
 Perhaps you have heard of Robert and Keith Carradine, their mother was a Henius.
-(Their late half-brother through the paternal line, David, was not a Henius descendant I believe).*
+(Their late half-brother through the paternal line, David, was not a Henius descendant I believe)*.

 The Siebel Institute is still going strong but Henius’s venture did not outlast Prohibition.
 It merged with a school of baking studies, as fermentation of course is vital both to bread and beer.
 Henius worked patiently in this allied field, but with the glimmer of Repeal in the bibulous skies of 1932, he opened classes again to brewing students.
-A newspaper account, somewhat arch in tone, describes the effort and shows a picture of the grey-haired Henius at work again with younger men.
+A newspaper account, somewhat arch in tone, describes the effort and shows a picture of grey-haired Henius at work again with younger men.
 Don’t worry, it told readers, your sons and daughters won’t be frosh in Max’s new classes.
 The curriculum was reserved for those intent on practical brewing post-Repeal – a different demographic, to use our vernacular.

 Maybe the classes continued after beer came back but as Henius died in 1935, the school likely ended unless perhaps the family continued it for a time.
 Henius did have a son, Henry, later a brewmaster and executive with Lucky Lager in San Francisco.
 Perhaps he continued the teaching work for a while.Somewhat improbably, Henius was something of a Prohibitionist.
 He wrote a number of works advocating tight controls on alcohol.
-Of course, he decried the t-total solution of the Volstead Act but certainly he was firmly anti-saloon.
-The beer he taught his new students to brew in ’32 was maximum 3% abw, what we would call light beer today (4% abv).
+Of course, he decried the t-total solution of the Volstead Act but certainly was firmly anti-saloon.
+The beer he taught his new students to brew in 1932 was maximum 3% abw, what we would call light beer today, or 4% abv.

-Well, bars did return, with beer and yet harder stuff, if not quite the saloon in its old glory (?).
+Well, the bars did return, with beer and yet harder stuff, if not quite the saloon in its old glory (?).
 You can’t have one without the other, really.
 But Henius’s idealism is understandable.
 Ever the international academic and man of affairs, he knew alcohol should be treated with caution.
 Probably he felt ambivalence about devoting his professional life to it.
 I think some professionals in the business today would be the same although few would acknowledge it publicly.

 Note re images: The first image above is from this Danish website.
 The second, from this BeerBooks.com website.
 The third, from historicalimages com.
 All are believed available for educational and historical purposes.
 All images or intellectual property therein belong to their lawful owners or authorized users.
 All feedback welcomed.